tekne-creative/tekne/portfolio.md

 ## <b> Video Production </b>

 Films and animations have the unique power to turn dreams into reality.
-By collaborating with us on a film, we can breathe vivid life into your existing ideas, and perhaps spark some new ideas within you as well.
+By collaborating with us on a film, we can breathe vivid life into your existing ideas, and spark some new ideas within you as well.

 <section class="grid grid--small home-highlights">
   <div>